-The Organization uses estimates and assumptions in preparing financial statements in accordance with generally accepted accounting principles.
+The Organization uses estimates and assumptions in preparing financial statements in accordance with accounting principles generally accepted in the United States of America.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported revenues and expenses.
 Actual results could vary from the estimates that were used.